 Videos Created with Real-Time Animation

-If you have the latest Flash player, you should have no trouble with these videos.
-These have been created using our latest Digital Puppeteer system, and we can make content using our family of characters in short time periods.
-If you have trouble viewing them, they can also be found on YouTube by searching for “gjesch” andchecking out our YouTube channel there.
+These videos were created using our Digital Puppeteer system, and our family of characters, performed by Gary Jesch and Dana Stamos, in real time.
+If you have trouble viewing them, they can also be found on YouTube by searching for “gjesch” and checking out our YouTube channel there.

 “Squeeze” Has Debut Appearance at McDermont Field House